 The meeting gets underway

-No doubt there were few surprises, as there had been plenty of time to coordinate the choreography of officer appointments.
+No doubt there were few surprises, as there had been plenty of time to choreograph the officer appointments.
 By the end of the meeting, Charles found himself one of two Joint Secretaries, a position he occupied until he left under a cloud in 1847.
-But that lay in the future.

 Inspection of the Abbey church